-Thanks to the diligent work of the Board of Trustees, oversight from the Board Finance Committee, and the invaluable assistance of the County Finance Department, FY2016 was fiscally stable.
+Thanks to the diligent work of the Board of Trustees, oversight from the Board Finance Committee, and the invaluable assistance of the County Finance Department, FY2018 was fiscally stable.
 The Library Director and the Board of Trustees Finance Committee regularly monitored expenditures in order to establish a realistic operating budget to maintain and enhance modern library service in Kent County at all locations (Chestertown, North County, and Rock Hall).

 In 2015, the trustees, with the approval of the County Commissioners, re-negotiated the terms for the lease of the North County facility.
-As a result, significant savings of \$1,650 were realized in year one of this agreement.
-To alleviate County costs and labor, the Board of Trustees also approved \$2,300 in FY 2016 to fund a major clean-up landscaping project and have budgeted for continued grounds maintenance in FY2017.
+Significant savings were realized in year three of this agreement.
+To alleviate County costs and labor, the Board of Trustees budgeted for continued grounds maintenance in FY2018.

-In FY2015, the Board of Trustees followed the County's example and contracted with LGIT to provide health care benefits.
-As a result of that decision, the Library received a \$36,554 refund from LGIT for FY 2016.
-The Board of Trustees has allocated \$15,000 to revenues for FY 2017 and placed the remaining \$21,554 into a benefits reserve account earmarked for healthcare expenditures.

-The Kent County community-at-large and the municipalities continued their generous support of the library.
+Also in FY2015, the Board of Trustees followed the County's example and contracted with LGIT to provide health care benefits.
+As a result of that decision, KCPL received a \$48,494 refund from LGIT for FY 2017.
+The Board of Trustees has allocated \$15,000 to revenues for FY 2019 and placed the remaining \$33,494 into a benefits reserve account earmarked for healthcare expenditures.
+The Kent County community-at-large and the municipalities continued their generous support.
 The Friends of the Kent County Public Library donated \$15,000 to be used for books, audio-visual items and staff training.
-The trustees initiated an annual funding partner proposal submission process, which elicited \$10,000 from the Foundation for seating, shelving, and computers.
-For the third year, KCPL was also the recipient of \$6,500 from a PNC Grow Up Great Grant and for the second year, received a \$5,000 grant from the Reade W. and Mary P. Corr Fund.
+Chestertown Library, Inc. donated \$3,666 for books.
+For the fourth year, KCPL was the recipient of a \$6,500 PNC Grow Up Great Grant.